Quick answer

 Transferring Premium Bonds to Beneficiaries

 Transferring premium bonds to beneficiaries can be an effective strategy for reducing inheritance tax.
-By doing so, you can ensure that the bonds are not considered part of your estate, thereby reducing the tax liability.
+By doing so, you can help ensure that the bonds are not considered part of your estate, thereby reducing the tax liability.

 “Gifting premium bonds to beneficiaries can be a straightforward way to reduce inheritance tax, as it removes the value from the estate.”

-Strategy | Benefits | Considerations |
+| Strategy | Benefits | Considerations |

-Gifting Premium Bonds | Reduces estate value, tax-free winnings | Gift must be made more than 7 years before death |
+| Gifting Premium Bonds | Reduces estate value, outside the scope of IHT winnings | Gift must be made more than 7 years before death |

-Holding in Trust | Can reduce IHT, flexible beneficiary arrangements | Trust setup and management complexities |
+| Holding in Trust | Can reduce IHT, flexible beneficiary arrangements | Trust setup and management complexities |

 Combining Premium Bonds with Other Inheritance Strategies